codeql-agent-project/codeql-agent-cli/README.md

 scan a source code folder or remote repository (e.g. GitHub repository)

 Arguments:
   target                          source code folder or remote repository.

   Examples:
-        codeql-agent src/sammple
+        codeql-agent scan src/sammple
         codeql-agent scan src/sammple --use-docker
         codeql-agent scan https://github.com/OWASP/NodeGoat

 Options:
   -l, --language <language>       language of source code.
 Supported languages: go, java, cpp, csharp, cpp, javascript, ruby.
 Omitting this option to auto-detect the language.
   -o, --output <output>           output folder.
 Default: <target>-codeql-results -c, --command <command>         command to create database for compiled languages, omit if the only languages requested are Python and JavaScript.
-This specifies the build commands
+This specifies the build commands needed to invoke the compiler.
+If
-                              needed to invoke the compiler.
-If you don't set this variable, CodeQL will attempt to detect the build system automatically, using a built-in autobuilder
+                                  you don't set this variable, CodeQL will attempt to detect the build system automatically, using a built-in autobuilder
   -t, --threads <number>          number of threads to use.
 Pass 0 to use one threads per core on the machine.
 Default: 1 (default: 1)
   --query <query>                 CodeQL query to run.
 Default: <language>-security-extended.qls --format <format>               output format.
 Default: sarif-latest (default: "sarif-latest") --overwrite                     overwrite existing database.
-  --no-download               do not download missing queries before analyzing.
+  --download                      download missing queries before analyzing.
   --remove-remote-repository      remove the remote repository after cloning.
   --db-output <dbOutput>          database folder path.
   --remove-database               remove the CodeQL database after scanning.
   --create-db-only                only create CodeQL database, do not scan.
+  --enable-file-logging           enable file logging.
+  --discord-webhook <webhookUrl>  discord web hook to send the result to.
   --use-docker                    use docker to isolated run CodeQL.
   -v, --verbose                   verbose output
   -h, --help                      display help for command
 ```

 ## Using CodeQL Agent on VSCode